wenext-limited/pr-agent/docs/docs/tools/review.md

     Meaning the `review` tool will run automatically on every PR, without any additional configurations.
     Edit this field to enable/disable the tool, or to change the configurations used.

-!!! tip "Possible labels from the review tool"
+### Auto-generated PR labels from the Review Tool

+!!! tip ""

-    The `review` tool can auto-generate two specific types of labels for a PR:
+    The `review` tool automatically adds two specific labels to your Pull Requests:

-    - a `possible security issue` label that detects if a possible [security issue](https://github.com/Codium-ai/pr-agent/blob/tr/user_description/pr_agent/settings/pr_reviewer_prompts.toml#L136) exists in the PR code (`enable_review_labels_security` flag)
+    - **`possible security issue`**: This label is applied if the tool detects a potential [security vulnerability](hhttps://github.com/qodo-ai/pr-agent/blob/main/pr_agent/settings/pr_reviewer_prompts.toml#L103) in the PR's code.
+This feedback is controlled by the 'enable_review_labels_security' flag.
-    - a `Review effort x/5` label, where x is the estimated effort to review the PR on a 1–5 scale (`enable_review_labels_effort` flag)
+    - **`review effort [x/5]`**: This label estimates the [effort](https://github.com/qodo-ai/pr-agent/blob/main/pr_agent/settings/pr_reviewer_prompts.toml#L90) required to review the PR on a relative scale of 1 to 5, where 'x' represents the assessed effort.
+This feedback is controlled by the 'enable_review_labels_effort' flag.

-    Both modes are useful, and we recommended to enable them.
+    Note: The `possible security issue` label highlights potential security risks.
+You can configure a GitHub Action to [prevent merging](https://medium.com/sequra-tech/quick-tip-block-pull-request-merge-using-labels-6cc326936221) PRs that have this label.

+### Extra instructions

-!!! tip "Extra instructions"
+!!! tip ""

     Extra instructions are important.
     The `review` tool can be configured with extra instructions, which can be used to guide the model to a feedback tailored to the needs of your project.